Our Common Agenda: Key proposals

-Relation to Other Initiatives
+Relation to other initiatives

 The Common Agenda initiative is related to various other international efforts, such as the Sustainable Development Goals (SDGs), and the UN Secretary-General's Roadmap on Digital Cooperation.

+The Secretary-General's Youth Advisory Group on Climate Change was launched on 27 July 2020, convened under the Youth2030 strategy and Our Common Agenda, as a way for the Secretary-General to engage directly with young people on issues related to climate change.
+Each group has a two-year term.